alanclarke/fetch-js/README.md

-# Append script
+# Fetch js

-Reliably append scripts to pages and execute callbacks once evaluated
+Reliably fetch scripts and execute callbacks once evaluated

 It really is just that, but you know, cross browser testing etc.